trans-travel/trans-travel/us/fl.md

    (any level of government) not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
- * This law would apply to airport bathrooms, so trans people and families should use caution connecting through Florida airports.
+ * This law would apply to airport and cruise port bathrooms, so trans people and families should use caution connecting through Florida airports and cruise ports.

 ## Jails / Prisons